mystichealerstories.com

 A mystical journey into history, legends, struggle and survival in the New World

-Our story has been conceived as a historical fiction account that reflects the chronicles of the conquest of The New World as told by the first Spanish colonizers, as well as, oral accounts as told by the indigenous people.
-As could be expected, this account is also part legend with hypothetical and circumstantial narratives.
+This is a collection of stories about mystic healers in the New World and the ones who later came from Europe, Africa, Asia and the rest of the known world during the period of discovery in the 1500’s.
+Each story has been conceived as a historical fiction account that reflects the chronicles of the conquest of The New World as told by the first Spanish colonizers, as well as, oral accounts as told by the indigenous people.
+As could be expected, these accounts contradict each other therefore, we have attempted to read between the lines to provide our readers with a more accurate picture of what really happened.
+This has not been easy; our stories are also part legend with hypothetical and circumstantial narratives.
 The story begins with a young female indigenous healer, rebel and warrior named Anah-ní, who battles the invading Spaniards from the mountains of Burekén (Land of Great Cassava Bread – modern day Puerto Rico).
 She was also a “seer” which was the term used by indigenous people all over the new world to describe those who could speak to the spirits and see the future.
 She was the descendant in a long line of “seers” we now call mediums.
-She was also an ambarrasment to the invading Spaniards who denied her existence and erased her from history.
-It could never be known that someone they considered to be an aborigine, stone age female had the intellect and talent to outsmart them.
-Her people also kept her existence a secret to protect her, for she was like a Robin Hood figure to them.
-Her name was only whispered and even today most people have never heard about her which includes some of her descendants.
-Those that know the story still talk about her in a whisper.
+She was an ambarrasment to the invading Spaniards who denied her existence and erased her from history.
+It could never be known that someone they considered to be an aborigine and stone age inferior female, had the intellect and talent to outsmart them.
+Her people kept her existence a secret to protect her, for she was like a Robin Hood figure to them.
+Her name was only whispered and even today most people have never heard about her which includes many of her descendants.
+Those that know the story and the legend, like my deceased grandmother, still talk about her only in a whisper.
 She had been born with a genetic anomaly, a mutation which made her a superhuman; cunning, smarter, faster, stronger and more agile than the average human being.
 She was not a super hero in the modern comic book sense, but a real life super-human that left a legendary mark on the history, the struggle and the many battles fought between the natives and the invading Spaniards.
 There is also a runaway female African slave named Abenia.
+She is also a Mystic Healer and a “seer”.

 Modern researchers have been making new discoveries in the many mountain caves of Puerto Rico.
 The larger cave systems are well known, but there are many smaller caves hidden in the mountains known only to the locals and most of them have never been explored and studied by qualified researchers.
 We have included excerpts from an article written by Tom Metcalfe below, Livescience.com, published November 01, 2023.